-Two groups of people clashed in a verbal confrontation inside the food court around 1:22 p.m. on April 23, 2026, before opening fire on each other amid the lunchtime crowd at Louisiana’s largest shopping center, according to Morse.
+Two groups clashed in a verbal confrontation inside the food court around 1:22 p.m. on April 23, 2026, before opening fire on each other amid the lunchtime crowd at Louisiana’s largest shopping center, according to Morse.
 The violence sent shoppers and employees running for safety as bullets struck bystanders caught in the crossfire.

 “Two groups of people got into an argument inside the food court and started shooting at each other,” Morse said.
 “Unfortunately, there were some innocent people who were in the area that might have also caught some rounds.”